Muslim fraternity dispels stereotypes about Islam and Muslim men

 Although, there are cases of disparity among women in Muslim-majority countries, on the whole, there is no huge difference between the West and the East.
 (There must be a distinction, however, between culture and religion, too.
 Cultural norms may be different, but Islam itself does not command the oppression of women.)
 In fact, a 2005 Gallup Poll World Poll revealed that majority of Muslims, including some in the more conservative Muslim countries, supported women’s rights.
 However, that fact doesn’t stop these ideas about widespread oppression against women in Islam from becoming standard.

 Yet, rather than throwing around hard facts, the best way to counter standard ideas is to show people.
 This is exactly what one fraternity did at the University of Texas at Dallas.
 The fraternity, Alif Laam Meem, a founding chapter of the new Alpha Lambda Mu Fraternity, is a Muslim fraternity.
-With the work they do, and have done, they challenge these types of stereotypes of Muslims and uphold Islam’s true core values.
+With the work they do, and have done, they challenge these types of stereotypes of Muslims and said their mission is to uphold Islam’s true core values.

-Once the fraternity was organized as something more serious with a mission to “have a strong group of young gentlemen who will stand up for social justice and service just as the religion calls them to do,” explained Mahmoud, the fraternity found a way to tackle more serious issues.
+Once the fraternity was organized as something “more serious” with a mission to “have a strong group of young gentlemen who will stand up for social justice and service just as the religion calls them to do,” the fraternity found a way to tackle more pressing social issues.
 One major example was at a rally was held in Dallas by the Mayor in March.
 The rally was a men’s rally against domestic violence.
-(If you’ve been watching any sort of conservative news stations, it might have you believe this would be the last place a Muslim man, let alone a Muslim fraternity, would attend.)

 After the tragedy of the Boston bombing, Alif Laam Meem started a fundraiser for the victims to help pay for medical costs, despite the overwhelming stereotyping and profiling and criticisms of Muslims before and after the incident.